Skip to content

 Find the full printable recipe with specific measurements below.

-• Cheese: The recipe calls for freshly grated mozzarella, however, feel free to make swaps based on what you have on hand, like parmesan or provolone.
+• Cheese: The recipe calls for freshly grated mozzarella, however, feel free to make swaps based on what you have on hand, like Parmesan cheese or provolone.

 • Tomato-based products: We add in a can of diced tomatoes, as well as a 26-ounce jar of spaghetti sauce or marinara sauce.

 • Sour cream: I love the added creaminess that the sour cream gives the ziti.
-It takes this recipe over the top!
+It takes this recipe over the top.
+You can use full fat ricotta cheese instead!

 • Meat: You can use a pound of your preferred meat of choice.
 I like to use either ground beef or Italian sausage, but sometimes I use both like I do in my bolognese sauce recipe.